Take Database Offline/Online

 Persistent Configuration

-Any changes made to your configuration propagate automatically to all Sync Gateway nodes.
-You can take advantage of using a Load Balancer for your configuration changes.
-For more information on Load Balancers, see Load Balancer.
+You can use a Load Balancer for configuration changes in persistent configuration mode.
+For more information about Load Balancers, see Load Balancer.

 Non-Persistent Configuration (Legacy)